nscit/recruitment-analytics/README.md

 ## Contact Us
 Have a question about the data?
 Find a bug in the web application?
-Contact the NSC Tech Coordinator at nsc.it.director@gmail.com.
+Contact the NSC Tech Coordinator at nsc.it.director@gmail.com and make sure to put `Github-RecruitmentAnalytics` in the subject line.